 Living with sight loss can be challenging.
-If you live in Edinburgh, Midlothian or East Lothian, Sight Scotland rehabilitation and mobility staff can provide the help and support you need, no matter your level of sight loss, so you can maintain your independence.
+If you live in Edinburgh, Midlothian or East Lothian, Sight Scotland rehabilitation and mobility staff can provide the help

 Sight Scotland can be there for you following diagnosis.
 If you need specialist support, we will provide a specialist assessment and plan together how we can help.